racket/rhombus/rhombus/static-info.md

 operator/macro, and it can be associated to an expression through a binding or through an expression operator/macro that adds static information to its parsed form (i.e., expansion).
-For example, the `::` operator associates static information through a contract.
-A contract pairs a predicate with a set of static information to associate with any variable that is bound with the contract.
-That's why a binding `p :: Posn` makes every `p` a dot provider: the contract `Posn` indicates that every binding with the contract gets a dot provider to access `x` and `y`.
-When `::` is used in an expression, then static information indicated by the contract is similarly associated with the overall `::` expression, which is why `(e ::
+For example, the `::` operator associates static information through an annotation.
+An annotation pairs a predicate with a set of static information to associate with any variable that is bound with the annotation.
+That's why a binding `p :: Posn` makes every `p` a dot provider: the annotation `Posn` indicates that every binding with the annotation gets a dot provider to access `x` and `y`.
+When `::` is used in an expression, then static information indicated by the annotation is similarly associated with the overall `::` expression, which is why `(e ::
 Posn)` is a dot provider for any expression `e`.
 Function-call forms and map-reference forms similarly attach static information to